cindy-le91/rc0323-code-solutions/javascript-methods/javascript-methods-quiz-notes.md

 A method, like a function, is a set of instructions that perform a task.
 The difference is that a method is associated with an object, while a function is not.

 - How do you remove the last element from an array? pop() method.
 The pop() method removes the last element from an array and returns that element.
-This method changes the length of the array.
+This method changes the length of the array

 - How do you round a number down to the nearest integer?
 Math.floor()